badgumby/configuration/README.md

 ###### terminal-colors
 > Hexadecimal color codes for any terminal that doesn't support external schemes (tilda)

+> Also includes some config files for different terminals

 ###### zsh
 > Contains rc file for Z shell - uses oh-my-zsh for themes